I'm Serena 👋 I'm a designer that loves to exercise a logical mind in creative ways.

 Building a foundation to align with business and user needs

-To kick off the project, I ran a workshop with the Libtertarians party to define their goals, website vision, user needs, and brand constraints.
+To kick off the project, I ran a workshop with the Libertarians party to define their goals, website vision, user needs, and brand constraints.
 This surfaced two distinct visitor types with different needs: curious newcomers encountering libertarian ideas for the first time and active supporters seeking friction-free paths to donate, join, or volunteer.
 The existing site addressed neither group effectively.

 Laptop showing Bloomy UI